Conversational UX: 7 Tips for Creating Effective User Experience

 The rise of chatbots brings a new way of communication between a human and software to the agenda – conversation.
 Unlike web or mobile graphic user interface, conversational UI is more about a straightforward and transparent dialog, rather than effective layouting of UI elements.

-In case of chatbots, designers are no longer in charge of the appearance.
+In case of chatbot design, bot makers are no longer in charge of the appearance.
 They get a new task.
-Today, designers are expected to define a logical, unambiguous flow of the conversation that helps users achieve their goals.
+Today, chatbot designers are expected to define a logical, unambiguous flow of the conversation that helps users achieve their goals.
 In other words, they need to work out conversational UX.

 This is a new challenge we have to accept to stay on top of the latest technology.
 Here are 7 tips to address this challenge properly and build conversational UX that works.